 - Lunch-and-learn opportunities (avoids cutting into time outside office hours)

 - Soft as well as hard skills

-A learning culture is far more organic, personalised, and engaging than the traditional culture it replaces.
-Today’s intelligent learning technology provides invaluable assistance through data-driven solutions that allow personalisation while providing analytics for the individual, team, and organisation.
+A learning culture is far more organic, personalized, and engaging than the traditional culture it replaces.
+Today’s intelligent learning technology provides invaluable assistance through data-driven solutions that allow personalization while providing analytics for the individual, team, and organization.

-- Analyse and experiment using “fail fast” principles
+- Analyze and experiment using “fail fast” principles

 Like the company and its workers, a good learning plan should be agile and continuously improving.
 Encourage trial and error as part of a fail-fast philosophy: quickly assess and measure new learning ideas, keeping those that work and removing those that don’t.